mrgnhnt96/import_ozempic/README.md

 ### `format_imports`

 A boolean flag to control import formatting.
 When `false` (default), each import statement remains on a single line.
-When `true`, imports are formatted according to Dart's style guide.
+When `true`, imports are formatted according to Dart's style guide—for when you want that extra polish!

 **Example:**